Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 ### Fara
 At the car park, Fara stands in the distance eerily.
 The narrator notices her.

-Narration: "Fara tried to organise a visit to his house among his colleagues, but no one agreed."
+Narration: "Fara tried to organise a visit to his house among his colleagues - anyone that might've known Landon's address."

 Colleague A: "He's probably recovering from some illness.
 Best not disturb."

 Colleague B: "I don't mean to be harsh, but I'm paid to do my research and teach my classes.
 Not to babysit someone else."